andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 - **Militancy** - an aggressive political agenda.

 #### Brown v.
 Board of Education
-- NAACP emerges as the 1950s premiere civil rights organization by W. E. B. du Bois and Ida B. Wells; ideological approach is for the possibility of racial integration and fighting for equality under the law within the political system.
+- NAACP emerges as the 1950s premier civil rights organization by W. E. B. du Bois and Ida B. Wells; the ideological approach is for the possibility of racial integration and fighting for equality under the law within the political system.
 - To develop this strategy, they pursue a series of legal cases in the 1940s and 1950s to try to test racial segregation everywhere they possibly can.
 - Intentionally select individual plaintiffs and cases they think have the best shot of being able to challenge a system of legal segregation.
 - Do it on public spending, business discrimination, and a whole array of other issues they attempt to force through.
 - Most famous: 1954 Brown v.
 Board of Education case.
   - Uses sociological evidence to argue to challenge the impacts of segregation.
-    - Assuming it is equal, the mere fact of having social segregation has pyschological and sociological impacts that are deleterious.
+    - Assuming it is equal, the mere fact of having social segregation has psychological and sociological impacts that are deleterious.
     - The Doll Case/Study - young black girls were shown different skin color dolls and asked to tell which ones they identified with or found more beautiful and desirable.
       - Overwhelming numbers, black girls are choosing white dolls and devaluing themselves.
     - The Court recognizes this in the schools.
   - Brandeis Brief - no legal case based on precedent could be made, so Brandeis brings forth sociological evidence.
-- Attorneys were strategically selective in their cases - found the most "sqeaky-clean" plantiffs in which nothing could tarnish the case.
+- Attorneys were strategically selective in their cases - found the most "squeaky-clean" plaintiffs in which nothing could tarnish the case.
   - Sociological case was used and won.

 #### The Little Rock Nine and School Desegregation